 What Vaccines Should Your Nanny Get?

-The importance of vaccines is to prevent people from getting a particular disease or virus.
+Vaccines prevent people from getting a particular disease or virus.
 While vaccination is a personal choice, we have rounded up five key vaccines that may be necessary for your nanny to get.
 However, this list is not exhaustive.
-Whooping Cough According to CDC, half of the children who are infected with whooping cough get to be hospitalized and about 1 in 4 kids end up with pneumonia – which could lead to death in very serious cases.
+Whooping Cough According to CDC, half of the children infected with whooping cough get hospitalized, and about 1 in 4 kids end up with pneumonia – which could lead to death in very serious cases.
 This means that your kids are susceptible to contracting whooping cough if exposed.
-This more so if your child is below 6 months as babies within that age range are considered medically too young to receive flu shots.
+This is more so if your child is below 6 months, as babies within that age range are considered medically too young to receive flu shots.
 Tdap – Tetanus-diphtheria-pertussis – (DTap for children) is the vaccine for whooping cough which your nanny, as well as any other adults, teens, and preteens who will be around your baby, should get.
-It is recommended that they get the shots two weeks before meeting your little one as it takes the vaccine two weeks to get to work.
+It is recommended that they get the shots two weeks before meeting your little one, as it takes the vaccine two weeks to get to work.

 Influenza Influenza shots protect you against the flu.
 While it might not be critical in adults, it is potent enough to pin a child to a hospital bed.
 We recommend that adults get the flu shot every year.

 Measles Measles is quite a deadly disease and can cause death to unborn children and those below the age of 5.
-If your kids fall within this age grade (and even above), your nanny should get vaccinated.
+Your nanny should get vaccinated if your kids fall within this grade (and even above).

 Chickenpox Varicella vaccine is the vaccine for chickenpox (Varicella).
 If your nanny has never received Varicella shots either as a child or adult, chances are that they are likely to pass on chickenpox to your child.
-To eradicate the probabilities of this happening, encourage your nanny to get the shot.
+Encourage your nanny to get the shot to eradicate the probability of this happening.

 Currently, there are three types of COVID-19 vaccinations approved and recommended by the CDC – Moderna, Pfizer-BioNTech, and Johnson & Johnson/Janssen.
-Your nanny should consult with their doctor or health care provider before getting any of the vaccines.
+Your nanny should consult their doctor or health care provider before getting any vaccines.

 What You Should Not Do While your children's caregivers must do all they can to ensure the wellbeing and safety of your kids, there are certain things you should not do as regards your nannies getting vaccinated.
 One of such is really important: do not force your nanny to get vaccinated, and more so if that person is an already employed nanny of yours.